• Buying and Selling FAQs in Nevada

 I want to buy a used car, but will have to get my tags in a couple of weeks.
 Can I drive around without a tag until then?
 Or get a temporary tag?

-You'll need to get a movement permit from a Full Service DMV; these are considered Nevada's "temporary tags."
+You'll need to get a movement permit from a full-service Nevada DMV office; these are considered Nevada's "temporary tags."

 You'll have to provide proof of insurance and show the signed-off title or proof of ownership and a movement permit will be issued for 30 days.
 The DMV advises that you use alternate transportation to drive to the DMV to pick up the movement permits.